First Trimester Screening FAQs

 How is First Trimester Screening performed?

 At your FTS appointment, you will have an ultrasound and a blood draw.
-The blood sample is used to measure the concentration of two proteins, PAPP-A (pregnancy associated plasma protein A), and free ß-hCG (free-beta human chorionic gonadotropin).
+The blood sample is used to measure the concentration of five proteins, PAPP-A (pregnancy associated plasma protein A), free ß-hCG (free-beta human chorionic gonadotropin), AFP (alpha-feto-protein, DIA (Dimeric Inhibin A), and PGIF (Placental Growth Factor).
 These proteins are released into the maternal blood in every pregnancy.
 The ultrasound looks for the presence of the fetal nasal bone and measures the nuchal translucency.
 The nuchal translucency is a fluid filled area at the back of the fetal neck, present in every pregnancy.

 Information from the blood test and ultrasound are combined with your age to generate your result.
 The personalized results will describe the risks for Down syndrome and for Trisomy 18 or Trisomy 13 in your pregnancy.